 Osteopaths are experts of the musculoskeletal system and possess a variety of skilled techniques to treat you better.
 By law all Osteopaths are registered qualified professionals.
 Osteopathy is the science of connection.
 Not just what is wrong but why it has gone wrong, why this problem and why now?
 Osteopaths are medically trained hence they have the knowledge to make sound clinical judgement in recognising cases that require referral for more investigation or additional professional support.
 To understand more read the Osteopathy page.

 Desk work often creates muscular tension in the neck, shoulders and upper back.
 Such painful areas in your body can reduce circulation of fluids, limit movement and trap inflammation.
-These 'knots' can be released by deep tissue massage by physically breaking down these adhesions to provide much needed relief.
-Further evidence and information can be found on our Deep Tissue Massage page.
+These 'knots' can be released by trigger point release by physically breaking down these adhesions to provide much needed relief.

 London can be a very stressfull city - quite aside from the worrying prospect of dying of overwork, there’s the sheer density of people, housing and traffic to contend with.
 In fact a 2015 report found London particularly stressfull when compared to any other major European city due to poorly functioning transport infrastructure.